Literacy Connects is well-known around Tucson for its reading programs and tutoring services for children and adults.

 The building is being shaped into “a space you want to be,” says Sally Lanyon, Literacy Connects’ chair-elect.
 It is continuing to get more appealing.

 The former sanctuary is being renovated and a grand opening dedication is tentatively planned for April 18, says Stauffer.
-Stories That Soar, a program that turns stories by elementary-age kids into plays, will move into the space over the summer — completing the goal of housing all of Literacy Connects’ programs under one roof.
+Stories That Soar!, a program in which schoolchildren turn their words into plays, will move into the space over the summer — completing the goal of housing all of Literacy Connects’ programs under one roof.

 The space will open a technology and creative arts after-school program aimed at middle school students in August, says Stauffer.